 The first town you’ll come up to is Tropic.
-Once you arrive in town, pass the cemetery and then turn right on Bryce Way.
-Go through the residential area, past the high school and continue on the road until ends at the Tropic Trailhead.
+Once you arrive in town, past the cemetery and then turn right on Bryce Way.
+Go through the residential area, past the high school, and continue on the road until ends at the Tropic Trailhead.
 Follow the trail in 1.8 miles then you’ll have your choice of trail options depending on what you want to see.
-Of course technically speaking eventually you cross over into official national park land, but there was no fee box or Rangers collecting!
+Of course, technically speaking eventually you cross over into official national park land, but there was no fee box or Rangers collecting!

-Sitting between Escalante and Boulder is the worlds greatest coffee house.
-Built by an architect over a decade, this oasis among the cliffs offer not only a phenomenal view, but really good coffee.
+Sitting between Escalante and Boulder is the world’s greatest coffee house.
+Built by an architect over a decade, this oasis among the cliffs offers not only a phenomenal view but really good coffee.
 They serve food as well and even have two cottages available for rent.
 Stopping here is a must!

 Boulder – Burr Trail